jcoliver/biodiversity-sdm-lesson/instructions.md

     Replace `"MY_SPECIES"` with the name of the butterfly species.
 Use underscores instead of spaces; so for the species _L. xanthoides_, the line would read:
     `outprefix <- "L_xanthoides"`
     4. Save the file with these updates
-3. Run the analyses by typing the following command in the **Console**: `source(file = "scripts/<species>-sdm-pairwise.R")`, replacing `<species>` with the species name as in step 1 of [Running analyses](#running-analyses).
+3. Run the analyses by typing the following command in the **Console** tab of RStudio: `source(file = "scripts/<species>-sdm-pairwise.R")`, replacing `<species>` with the species name as in step 1 of [Running analyses](#running-analyses).
 After running this script, two things to note:
     1. A map will be saved in the `output` folder; the file name will start with the value you used for "MY_SPECIES" in step 2.3, above.
     2. In the console you should see the % of the modeled plant's range that is occupied by the insect.
 Comparing this to the map, the value is the fraction of the area that is red, relative to the total red and green areas.

-4. For forecast models (the year 2070), the template files are called `scripts/run-future-sdm-single.R` and `scripts/run-future-sdm-pairwise.R` for single species and pairwise (butterflies & plants) analyses, respectively.
-They can be copied, altered, and run as in steps 1-3 above.
+#### Single species models, forecast climate data
+#### Pairwise species (butterfly & plant) models, forecast climate data
+1. Copy the file `run-future-sdm-pairwise.R` and rename the copy `<species>-future-sdm-pairwise.R`, replacing `<species>` with the name of the butterfly species.
+Use underscores instead of spaces; so for the species _L. xanthoides_, the file name would be `L_xanthoides-future-sdm-pairwise.R`.
+2. Open this new file and update the following values:
+    1. `butterfly.data.file <- "data/BUTTERFLY_DATA.csv"`
+    Change `"BUTTERFLY_DATA.csv"` so it matches the file of butterfly data you saved in [Setup](#setup), step 3.
+    2. `plant.data.file <- "data/PLANT_DATA.csv"`
+    Change `"PLANT_DATA.csv"` so it matches the file of plant data you saved in [Setup](#setup), step 4.
+    3. `outprefix <- "MY_SPECIES"`
+    Replace `"MY_SPECIES"` with the name of the butterfly species.
+Use underscores instead of spaces; so for the species _L. xanthoides_, the line would read:
+    `outprefix <- "L_xanthoides"`
+    4. Save the file with these updates
+3. Run the analyses by typing the following command in the **Console** tab of RStudio: `source(file = "scripts/<species>-future-sdm-pairwise.R")`, replacing `<species>` with the species name as in step 1 of [Running analyses](#running-analyses).
+After running this script, two things to note:
+    1. A map will be saved in the `output` folder; the file name will start with the value you used for "MY_SPECIES" in step 2.3, above and end with `-pairwise-future-prediction.pdf`.
+So for the example _L. xanthoides_, the output pdf file will be at `output/L_xanthoides-pairwise-future-prediction.pdf`
+    2. In the console you should see the % of the modeled plant's range that is occupied by the insect.
+Comparing this to the map, the value is the fraction of the area that is red, relative to the total red and green areas.